Want To Raise Children Who Know The True Meaning Of Christmas?

-Do you want to raise Children who know the true meaning of Christmas?
 Of course you do, right?!
 If you are a Christian parent, you know all too well how easy it is for our kids to get swept away in the distractions of the enemy.
 After all, his MO is to steal, kill and destroy.
 During Christmas the distractions away from the true meaning of Christmas are many.

 Kids these days seem to want more…more…more.
 Being discontent with the “things” they have is a sure sign their focus has been misplaced and they may not be focused on the true meaning of Christmas.

-When the List of Wants is Long
+When The List of Wants For Christmas Is Long

 My kids’ Christmas list (yes, we buy them gifts) has gotten a tad bit much.
 They see their friends getting extravagant gifts and covet gifts like those.
 Most parents do the Santa Clause thing.